GoogleCloudPlatform/cloud-hackathons/000-FAQ/gH-HowToHostAHack.md

 The big day has arrived!
 It's showtime!
 Rest well and get a full night of sleep beforehand.
 You will need it to be fresh on hack day.

-Below is the guidance on how to actually host and run a What The Hack event:
+Below is the guidance on how to actually host and run a gHacks event:

 - [Kick-Off Meeting](#kick-off-meeting)
 - [Hacking](#hacking)